disaster-drone/disaster-drone-website/README.md

 [Download Link](https://nodejs.org/en/download/)
 2. Clone this repo on your machine.
 3. In CLI, navigate to the frontend folder and type `npm install`.
-4. Lastly, run `npm start` to start the application.
+4. Lastly, run `npm run dev` to start the application.

-### Dependencies needed to install if you run into errors
-1. react icons `npm i react-icons`